-Several declarators are used in Perl 6, my is what we have been using so far in the examples above.
+Several declarators are used in Perl 6.
+We've been using my, so far.

 '''

 my $var=1;

 '''

 The my declarator give the variable lexical scope.
 In other words, the variable will only be accessible in the same block it was declared.